Menu

 Loading an Avery label sheet that is not in Word’s template collection

-If your product number isn't available in the list, you’ll need to download the appropriate label sheet template from the Avery website.
+If your product number isn't available in the list from Step 2, you’ll need to download the appropriate label sheet template from the Avery website.

 A label template on the Avery website